ravn/java8-presentation/MarkdownPresenter-master/presentation.md

 examines the permissions at the time of execution.
 Beware race conditions.

-`Files.isSameFile(Path, Path)` compares two paths - respecting symbolic links - to see if they locate the same file on the file system.
+`Files.isSameFile(Path, Path)` compares two paths - respecting symbolic links - to see if they locate the same file in the file system.

 !